wp-plugins/custom-field-images/readme.txt

 img.aligncenter { display:block; margin:0 auto .5em auto; }`

-= How can I delete a custom field image from a post? = Just delete the URL and save the post.
+= How can I delete a custom field image from a post? =

+Just clear the URL field and save the post.